dart-archive/www.dartlang.org/src/site/_includes/language-tour/generics/index.markdown

   generics in Java use _erasure_, which means that generic type parameters are removed at runtime.
-  In Java, you can test whether an object is a List, but you can't test whether it's a List&lt;String>.
+  In Java, you can test whether an object is a List, but you can't test whether it's a List<String>.
 </aside>
 </section>